1938 New England hurricane: Rhode Island

-The storm surge was especially violent along the Rhode Island coastline, sweeping hundreds of summer cottages out to sea.
+Conditions in Rhode Island began to rapidly deteriorate in the early to mid afternoon.
+Winds at first blew from the southeast, but shifted to a southerly direction in Rhode Island once the hurricane made landfall on Long Island, just before 3:00 in the afternoon.
+This meant that the storm surge was sent directly into Narragansett Bay and the South Coast.
+As a result, the storm surge was especially violent along the Rhode Island coastline, sweeping hundreds of summer cottages out to sea.
 As the surge drove northward through Narragansett Bay, it was restricted by the Bay's funnel shape and rose to 15.8 ft above normal spring tides, resulting in more than 13 ft of water in some areas of downtown Providence.
 Several motorists were drowned in their automobiles.
 In Jamestown, seven children were killed when their school bus was blown into Mackerel Cove.
-Mobs looted stores in downtown Providence, often before the flood waters had fully subsided and due in part to the economic difficulties of the Great Depression.
+Mobs looted stores in downtown Providence, often before the flood waters had fully subsided.
 The tide was higher than usual because of the autumnal equinox and full moon, and the hurricane produced storm tides of 14 to 18 ft along most of the Connecticut coast, with 18 to 25 ft tides from New London, Connecticut east to Cape Cod—including the entire coastline of Rhode Island.

 Many homes and structures were destroyed along the coast, as well as many structures inland along the hurricane's path, and entire beach communities were obliterated on the coast.
 Napatree Point was completely swept away, a small cape that housed nearly 40 families between the Atlantic Ocean and Little Narragansett Bay just off of Watch Hill.
 Napatree is now a wildlife refuge with no human inhabitants.
 Concrete staircases and boardwalk bases destroyed by the hurricane can still be found when sand levels are low on some beaches.
 The boardwalk along Easton's Beach in Newport was completely destroyed by the storm.